 1. Apache JMeter: Jmeter is one of the leading load testing tools for web and application servers with the ability to measure performance.
-Jmeter is a java based desktop application which designed to evaluate the performance of the web application under the normal and peak load conditions.
+Jmeter is a java based desktop application designed to evaluate the performance of the web application under normal and peak load conditions.

 By using Jmeter we can evaluate the performance of both the resources i.e. Static and Dynamic and these are followings: